Rahat Ali (cricketer)

-Rahat Ali made his test debut against South Africa on 1 February 2013.
+He made his Test debut against South Africa on 1 February 2013.
 Rahat Ali bowls with a side-on action and is capable of maintaining speeds around 140 km/h, but he insists his focus is more on swing.
 A left-arm fast bowler, he took to serious cricket during his first year of college, playing for Multan Cricket Club.
-Rahat Ali has often been a consistent member of the Pakistan test squad.
+Rahat Ali has often been a consistent member of the Pakistan Test squad.

 In August 2018, he was one of thirty-three players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).
 In March 2019, he was named in Sindh's squad for the 2019 Pakistan Cup.
 In September 2019, he was named in Southern Punjab's squad for the 2019–20 Quaid-e-Azam Trophy tournament.

 Ahead of the 2020 PSL Draft, he was released by Lahore Qalandars.
 In December 2019, he was drafted by Peshawar Zalmi as their Silver Category pick at the 2020 PSL draft.